cwensel/cascading/README.md

 ## Extensions, the SDK, and DSLs

-There are a number of projects based on Cascading available.
+There are a number of projects based on and extensions to Cascading available.

 Visit the [Cascading Extensions](http://cascading.org/extensions/) page for a current list.

-Or download the [Cascading SDK](http://cascading.org/sdk/) which includes pre-built binaries.
+Or download the [Cascading SDK](http://cascading.org/sdk/) which includes many pre-built binaries.

 Of note are three top level projects:

-* [Fluid](http://cascading.org/fluid/) - A fluent API for Cascading that is compatible with the default API.
+* [Fluid](http://cascading.org/fluid/) - A fluent Java API for Cascading that is compatible with the default API.
 * [Lingual](http://cascading.org/lingual/) - ANSI SQL and JDBC on Cascading
 * [Pattern](http://cascading.org/pattern/) - Machine Learning scoring and [PMML](http://en.wikipedia.org/wiki/Predictive_Model_Markup_Language) support with Cascading

-And new languages:
+And alternative languages:

 * [Scalding](http://cascading.org/projects/scalding/) - A Scala based DSL
 * [Cascalog](http://cascading.org/projects/cascalog/) - A Clojure based DSL
+* [PigPen](https://github.com/Netflix/PigPen) - A Clojure based DSL

+And a third-party computing platform:

+* [Apache Flink](http://www.cascading.org/cascading-flink/) - Faster than MapReduce cluster computing

 ## Versioning

 Cascading stable releases are always of the form `x.y.z`, where `z` is the current maintenance release.

 `x.y.z` releases are maintenance releases.
 No public incompatible API changes will be made, but in an effort to fix bugs, remediation may entail throwing new Exceptions.

 `x.y` releases are minor releases.
 New features are added.
 No public incompatible API changes will be made on the core processing APIs (Pipes, Functions, etc), but in an effort to resolve inconsistencies, minor semantic changes may be necessary.

 It is important to note that *we do reserve to make breaking changes to the new query planner API through the 3.x releases*.
 This allows us to respond to bugs and performance issues without issuing new major releases.
 Cascading 4.0 will keep the public query planner APIs stable.